xue2sheng/GenealogicalTree/README.md

 # Portability and documentation

-A Modern C++ GNU compiler, *g++* 4.9.2 or above, and a recent *cmake*, 3.1 or above, are the minimum for binaries.
+A Modern C++ GNU compiler, g++ 4.9.2 or above, and a recent cmake, 3.1 or above, are the minimum.
 As well a valid *boost* library is supposed to be installed.

 Regarding to documentation, *doxygen*, *latex*, *graphviz* and *plantuml.jar* are needed.
 For example, if you work with Xubuntu 15.04 or its **Docker** equivalent, the following commands might do the trick for you: